 This recipe yields 12 puddings.
 Plan on 2 per person so it serves 6 people.

-If you’ve made these Mini Roast Beef Yorkshire Pudding Bites or any other recipe, please leave a question or comment below.
+If you’ve made my Mini Roast Beef Yorkshire Pudding Bites or any other recipe, please leave a question or comment below.
 I love to hear from my readers!

 Mini Roast Beef Yorkshire Pudding Bites